 Data collection is centrally coordinated from Jordan (Amman) and is collected by enumerators using a Key Informant (KI) methodology at the community (village/neighbourhood) level.
-REACH enumerators collect data in Northeast Syria and in the Greater Idleb region, while partner enumerators collect data in Northern Aleppo.
+REACH enumerators collect data in Northeast Syria and in the Greater Idleb region, while partner enumerators collect data in the rest of the country.
 Interviews are usually done in person unless security and access restrictions prevent enumerators to reach the community.
 In such case, the interview will take place remotely via phone.